gupta-ashutosh/udacity-DAND/P3_data_wrangling/report.md

 "Industrial Modern Township Manesar",2000
 "Safeda Basti",3000
 ```
+We can see that the populations are not correct.

 ##Conslusion
 Delhi-NCR OSM data is a big data, since so many users have contributed to it and are still contributing,